-Fall is in the air and Pumpkin Spice Cheerios are on the shelves in a supermarket near you.
-With apple picking, Halloween candy and blowup decorations on your neighbor’s lawn in mind, we wanted to provide you with a list of our favorite events in the Summit, New Jersey area this fall.
-This list will be updated as we hear of more events throughout the fall!
+Winter is coming and the temperature is dropping.
+In an effort to battle the cold weather blues, we've provided you with a list of our favorite things to do with children in the Summit, NJ area this winter.
+This list will be updated as we hear of more events throughout the season!
 Have an event you think should be included in our list?
 Email the details to email@example.com for consideration.